TakeJoshyy/TheMurphVerse/2.Tournaments/1.MurphLeague-2025/README.md

 | Tied - 21st        | attractivetoucan39 | 0      |

 Competitors' cumulative league points across all 5 tournaments will decide who makes the 8 competitor playoff.
+Tiebreakers for positioning will be decided first by highest tourney finish, then by coinflip.
 Details of the format for the playoff are to come.

 ## Additional Info
 |       Details Subject to Update       |